chakrabar/chakrabar.github.io/_posts/articles/2020-02-29-webassembly-wasm-wasi.md

 11. Some popular compilers for `WebAssembly` are [LLVM & Emscripten](https://v8.dev/blog/emscripten-llvm-wasm).
 Currently **Emscripten** is most the popular compiler
 12. To get the taste of first-hand `wasm` development, follow this [Hello World](https://webassembly.org/getting-started/developers-guide/) tutorial

+### Why `Wasm` is great

+1. Can have much _**higher performance**_ than JavaScript
+    1. Smaller download size, mainly for the binary format
+    2. As code is already in IR (Intermediate Representation) code, it is much closer to machine code.
+So the whole code can be translated to stable machine code quickly rather than the optimize & re-optimize cycles of JS JIT compiler (also because the types are generally static)
+    3. No Garbage Collection by design, so GC cycles are saved
+2. _**Code sharing**_
+    1. It provides a simple and performant way of sharing `pre-compiled` (`wasm` as IR is close to machine code) code across platforms, written in `different languages`
+    2. Same `wasm` code can run in front-end as well as in the back-end, like standard server side code.
+So basically, code sharing between front-end & back-end. **Note** that it's already possible with `JavaScript` & `Nodejs`, but that doesn't provide speed of lower level languages like `C/C++`
+3. Different `wasm` modules, written in different languages, can **interoperate** easily making it very easy to collaborate between developers from different backgrounds and _**interoperate otherwise incompatible modules**_ (this will become possible with [interface types](https://www.youtube.com/watch?time_continue=12&v=Qn_4F3foB3Q&feature=emb_logo))
+4. Works seamlessly with `JavaSCript` i.e. `wasm` & `JavaScript` can exchange data and call each other
+5. Can also _**run outside browser**_, `wasm` provides a [light-weight sandboxing](https://hacks.mozilla.org/2019/03/standardizing-wasi-a-webassembly-system-interface/) by default.
+More about this later

+### What's not-so-great (yet)

 ![image-right](/images/posts/webassembly/wasm-js-2.png){: .pull-right}
+1. Not complete, or _"ready"_ yet.
+Many features are still under development or in proposal stage
+2. Compilation and loading process is bit complex, and apparently no official integration into popular build tools like webpack or Angular CLI yet (this may change soon though)
+3. By design, code needs to be compiled before distribution.
+So, _fix JS directly on CDN_ kind of approach does not work
+4. `Internet Explorer` and older versions of other browsers does not support
+5. Some conventions of `wasm` makes it more complex for developers to write code.
+So, high level language compilers need to provide some extra layer for developers to code easily.
+For example
+    1. `Wasm` _**supports only numbers as method parameters**_.
+To use any other types, one needs to work with memory locations / pointers directly (will be solved with the [interface types](https://hacks.mozilla.org/2019/08/webassembly-interface-types/) implementation)
+    2. No `GC`.
+Memory has to be managed manually
+6. Because of current not-so-optimized wasm invocation from `JS`, it doesn’t perform well if there are lot of small functions to be invoked (lot of jumping between `JS` and `wasm`)
+7. `WebAssembly`, in the current form, _**cannot directly manipulate DOM**_.
+No direct access to the Web APIs.
+For that, it needs to go through JS.
+Again, can be lot of passing between JS and wasm
+8. Not really debuggable for high-level language source code (should change in future with source-maps)
+9. No fully featured _**multi-threading support**_

+_**NOTE:**_ As `WebAssembly` is just in the early stage, specs proposals & implementations are changing fast, many of the limitations mentioned above might get resolved soon.
+{: .notice--info}

+## WASI - run WebAssembly everywhere